 Assistant & Associate Professor Positions

-A Ph.D. in mechanical engineering or related field is required.
-Applicants should possess excellent written and oral communication skills, and the ability to work with a diverse body of students and colleagues.
-Duties will include teaching and developing undergraduate and graduate courses, establishing and maintaining an externally−funded research program, and performing service to the department, college, and university.
+A Ph.D. in mechanical engineering or a related field is required.
+Applicants should possess excellent written and oral communication skills and the ability to work with a diverse body of students and colleagues.
+Duties will include teaching and developing undergraduate and graduate courses in the area of design or thermal-fluid sciences, establishing and maintaining an externally funded research program, and performing service to the department, college, and university.

-Presently, the Department of Mechanical Engineering has 29 faculty members and 1,100 undergraduate and 125 graduate students.
-Texas Tech University, with an enrollment of 32,000 students, comprises 12 academic colleges/schools and is a part of the state-supported Texas Tech University System.
-The university shares its campus with the TTU Health Sciences Center.
+Presently, the Department of Mechanical Engineering has 34 faculty members and 1,200 undergraduate and 125 graduate students.
+Texas Tech University, with an enrollment of 32,000 students, is comprised of 12 academic colleges and schools and is a part of the state-supported Texas Tech University System.
+The university shares its campus with the Texas Tech University Health Sciences Center.

-Texas Tech University is located in Lubbock, TX, a community of 230,000 people.
+Texas Tech University is located in Lubbock, Texas, a community with a population of 230,000.
 The cost of living in Lubbock has historically been low compared to national norms.
 The city hosts frequent musical, theatrical, and sporting events.
 Many other recreational and cultural opportunities are easily accessible by car.

-- A letter of application that includes teaching & research philosophy.
+- A letter of application that includes teaching and research philosophy, and

 - Contact information for at least three references.